scikit-learn-contrib/hdbscan/docs/parameter_selection.rst

 -----------------

 A further parameter that effects the resulting clustering is ``alpha``.
-In practice it is best not to mess with this paramter -- ultimately it is part of the ``RobustSingleLinkage`` code, but flows naturally into HDBSCAN\*.
+In practice it is best not to mess with this parameter -- ultimately it is part of the ``RobustSingleLinkage`` code, but flows naturally into HDBSCAN\*.
 If, for some reason, ``min_samples`` is not providing you what you need, stop, rethink things, and try again with ``min_samples``.